 With the cash method, you would have recognized the revenue back in March, but all of the expenses in July, which would have made it look like you were profitable in all of the months leading up to the camp, but unprofitable during the month that camp actually took place.

 Cash accounting can get a little unwieldy when it comes time to evaluate how profitable an event or product was, and can make it harder to really understand the ins and outs of your business operations.
 For the best look at how your business works, accrual accounting is the way to go.

 Your balance sheet is a snapshot of your business’s financial position—at a particular moment in time, how are you doing?
 How much cash do you have in the bank, how much do your customers owe you, and how much do you owe your vendors?

-- assets (accounts receivable, money in the bank, inventory, etc.)
+- Assets: Your accounts receivable, money in the bank, inventory, etc.

-- liabilities (accounts payable, credit card balances, loan repayments, etc.)
+- Liabilities: Your accounts payable, credit card balances, loan repayments, etc.